solebox/timesheet/Readme.md

-# timesheet automation for imperva
+# timesheet automation for replicon.
 ## my rant and reasoning

 replicon + pingone? here is some automation